The powers that be are waging a war on your wealth.

 You get down to the last 3 and the pot is split pretty evenly, at about $1500 apiece.

 You go back and forth for a few hands and no one is really making much headway.
 The guy throwing the tournament (who is also one of the final 3) announces that he is going to buy himself in another $1500.
 The dealer lets him, over your objections.
-Then raises the blinds, as if he is colluding with the house.
+Then the dealer raises the blinds, as if he is colluding with the house.

 It’s something like this scene from “The Sting” when Mr. Lonegan stacks the deck and buys back in to put Mr. Shaw all in…